 Filters and hooks are functions that can be added to your WordPress website allowing developers to make any changes to default WordPress functionality.
 Rank Math also offers various filters and hooks for developers making it incredibly easy to interact and modify how Rank Math works…

-In this tutorial, we’ll share with you two different methods to add a filter/hook to your website.
+In this tutorial, we’ll show you the different ways to add a filter/hook to your website.

-Enter a title for your snippet and enter the code snippet with your filter/hook in the respective fields.
+Enter a title for your snippet and then add the filter/hook in the code editor.

 Run Snippet Everywhere